Paxson an unlikely hero as Bulls claimed three-peat

 Rather than advance the ball, Bulls coach Phil Jackson elected to have Jordan, who had scored all of his team's nine points that quarter, take the ball out of bounds in front of their own bench.
 The idea was to open up the floor and give Jordan more than enough operating space.

 Jordan had been on a tear that series, on his way to averaging 41.0 points in the six games and setting an NBA Finals record.
-He was an obvious option to take the last shot, as well Pippen, who had recorded 23 points and 12 rebound in the game.
+He was an obvious option to take the last shot, as well Pippen, who had recorded 23 points and 12 rebounds in the game.

 Horace Grant was a capable scorer as well, but he has struggled mightily that night, having scored only a single point and missing all five of his shot attempts from the field.
 B.J.
 Armstrong and John Paxson, who had 18 and five points, respectively, rounded out Chicago's lineup.